ctrazona1385/Math-3020/README.md

 # Math-3020

-Monte Carlo Class Project
-Project Overview
-This project simulates the spread and removal of a computer virus within a network of 20 computers.
+This project simulates the spread and removal of a computer virus within a network of computers.
 The simulation utilizes the Monte Carlo method to estimate:

 Infection time: The average time it takes for a virus to infect a network.
 Probability of infection: The likelihood that a computer will be infected within a given time frame.